Persistent Disjoint Set

 With these two data structures, we can easily solve the question at hand.

-Here is the link to the full solution.
+Here is the link to the .